KeithSloan/GDML/README.md

 At the time of writing a prebuilt version of FreeCAD with OCC 7.6 is not available

-Note: The version of OCC with FreeCAD 0.19.2 has a regession with STEP functionality
+Note: The version of OCC with FreeCAD 0.19.2 has a regression with STEP functionality

 You can check the version FreeCAD is using with About FreeCAD, copy to clipboard, paste.